 The financial services industry has always used data to inform its investing decisions.
 After all, data-backed decision making mitigates risk and instills confidence in investors on the part of clients.
-Until recently, however, that data was gathered through “traditional” data sources like press releases, SEC filings, earnings reports, and credit scores.
+Until recently, however, firms gathered data through “traditional” data sources like press releases, SEC filings, earnings reports, and credit scores.

-With the development of the ability to ingest, process, and analyze large amounts of data that is both structured and unstructured from new and never before used sources, firms now have the ability to harness these alternative data insights to use them to inform their investing decisions, make more accurate investments, and ultimately generate alpha.
+Technology has enabled the development of the ability to ingest, process, and analyze large amounts of data that is both structured and unstructured from new and never before used sources.
+As a result, firms now have the ability to harness these alternative data insights to use them to inform their investment decisions, make more accurate investments, and ultimately generate alpha.

 What you’ll learn in this article:

 This article explains everything you need to know about alternative data.
 Specifically, you’ll learn:

 - How is alternative data generated?